obiyoag/track_contents/weak_myops.md

 After registration, we will assign participants an account to log into our [evaluation platform](http://zmic.org.cn/).
 Participants can directly upload their predictions on the validation data (in NIfTI format) via the website.
 Note that evaluation of validation data will be allowed up to 10 times for each task per team.
 For a fair comparison, the test dataset will remain unseen.
 Participants need to submit their [docker models](http://zmic.org.cn/) for testing.

+## Code of Conduct
+WeakMyoPS will adopt the MICCAI [Code of Conduct](https://miccai.org/index.php/about-miccai/code-of-conduct-2/) and MICCAI [Scientific Code of Ethics](https://miccai.org/index.php/about-miccai/scientific-code-of-ethics/).

+Complaints can be submitted directly to [Dr. Wangbin Ding](mailto:dingwangbin@126.com) .

 ## Timeline
 The schedule for this track is as follows.
 All deadlines(DDLs) are at 23:59 in Pacific Standard Time.